Discovering mobility data: What it means for your business

 Telematics provides the “what.”
 Mobility data, when set up appropriately, offers the “why.”
 Analysts then can translate that mobility data into meaningful and actionable insights.

-How Is Shared Economy Data Different or the Same?
+How Is Sharing Economy Data Different or the Same?

-The underpinnings of mobility data and shared economy data are the same.
+The underpinnings of mobility data and sharing economy data are the same.
 What’s different are the use cases that the data will be used for and the ways we analyze it.

 In contrast, auto insurance companies care about things like driving risk, distracted driving, and whether a vehicle is used for personal errands and trips or for work.

-When we leverage mobility data for shared economy companies or auto insurance companies, these perspectives are important to appropriately set up and analyze a valuable mobility data program.
+When we leverage mobility data for sharing economy companies or auto insurance companies, these perspectives are important to appropriately set up and analyze a valuable mobility data program.

 Mobility Data Best Practices and Gold Standards